viamrobotics/docs/docs/getting-started/high-level-overview.md

 ## SDKs

-While you can connect to a robot with grpc directly, we provide SDKs to make this easier, and handle authentication and webrtc.
+While you can connect to a robot with gRPC directly, we provide SDKs to make this easier, and handle authentication and webrtc.

 SDKs are used for:
 - writing your application code for building your robot to interact with the components and services
 - implementing drivers for hardware not yet supported

-We currently have SDKs for go, python, typescript, and rust.
+We currently have SDKs for go, Python, Typescript, and Tust.
 With many more coming soon including c++ and flutter

 ## Pictures